frankkopp/msfs_model_matching/README.md

     - Process column:
       - green: livery can be used in rules
-      - livery can't be used (ICAO missing)
+      - red: livery can't be used (ICAO missing)
       - check-mark
         - when set livery will be used (NOT skipped)
         - when not set livery will be skipped

-    - Line is green and Custom column has checkmark: there is a custom rule for this Livery
+    - Livery Configuration File column: is green and Custom column has check-mark: there is a custom rule for this Livery

     - Base Container column:
       - if this is red the Base Container is not configured to be used.
-Add a default livery and mapping to at least one ICAO if you want to use this livery.
+Add a default livery and a mapping to at least one ICAO if you want to use this livery.
         Of course the plane has to be installed in MSFS - e.g. "Aerosoft_CRJ_700", or others
         ````
         [defaultTypes]